Saicharan6108/CSS-Mini-Project/README.md

-Photography Website Homepage (CSS Mini Project)
+Photography Website Homepage (CSS Mini Project):

 This is a simple photography website homepage built using HTML and CSS.
 The main feature of this mini project is a sliding navigation bar implemented using only CSS, without any JavaScript.

-Features
+Features:

-Responsive homepage layout for a photography website
+1. Responsive homepage layout for a photography website

-Sliding navigation bar created with pure CSS
+2. Sliding navigation bar created with pure CSS

-Clean and minimal design
+3. Clean and minimal design

-Uses only HTML and CSS (no JavaScript)
+4. Uses only HTML and CSS (no JavaScript)

-Technologies Used
+Technologies Used:

-HTML5
+1. HTML5

-CSS3
+2. CSS3

 OUTPUT: